syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Synchronous-Upload.md

 This features allow you to upload and remove the files synchronously.
 To achieve this, set the AsyncUpload property to false.
 The data type is Boolean.

-> Note: By default, UploadBox control works with asynchronous upload option only.
+N> By default, UploadBox control works with asynchronous upload option only.

 The following steps guide you in uploading the file synchronously.